-This orange upside down cake is the best cake you will make with oranges
+This orange upside-down cake is the best cake you will make with oranges

 The orange slices glisten on the cake after the drizzle is poured over.
+The smell is amazing and it will make everyone’s mouth water.

-I love how it looked so golden and brown and I was amazed how great it smelled.
+I love how it looked so golden and brown and I was amazed at how great it smelled.
 My house smelled so fresh and fruity.
 I think we were all waiting for it to cook so we could get a slice.

 It’s a super simple cake and brilliant to make with children (but leave the hot syrup to the adults).

 Making the drizzle is easy too and it’s just orange juice, icing sugar and water.
-Add them in a saucepan and pop on a medium heat and keep stirring as it starts to thicken up.
+Add them in a saucepan and put on a medium heat and keep stirring as it starts to thicken up.

 Orange Upside Down Cake Recipe